top of page

 c.
 Cylinder Head

-2. The use of the Pierce aluminum cylinder head is permitted.
+3. The use of the Pierce aluminum cylinder head, or Ivey Engines P/N 1.6XFCH aluminum cylinder head is

 d.
 Inlet Manifold

-2. Carburetor Flange: Maximum dimensions at carburetor flange: see Figure 1.
-(Figure 1 shown in download only)
+3. Carburetor Flange- Maximum dimensions at carburetor flange: see Figure 1 in downloadable rules version.

-3. The carburetor face of the inlet manifold may be machined to the horizontal to compensate for fore/aft tilt of the carburetor.
+4. The carburetor face of the inlet manifold may be machined to the horizontal to compensate for fore/aft tilt of the

-4. Epoxy exposed in the manifold used to make repairs is acceptable, providing the total area is less than 0.75 square inches.
+5. Epoxy exposed in the manifold used to make repairs is acceptable, providing the total area is less than 0.75

 e.
 Pistons